yavook/kiwi-backup/README.md

 ## Quick start

+kiwi-backup is an image with [duplicity](http://duplicity.nongnu.org/), tailored to backup service data of `kiwi-scp` instances.

-Assuming the backups should be kept locally in `/var/kiwi.backup`, just add this to one of your projects' `docker-compose.yml`.
+If you want backups in the host directory `/var/kiwi.backup`, just add this to one of your projects' `docker-compose.yml` to use the default configuration.

 ```yaml
 backup: